KarimH22/rssparser/README.md

 # rssparser
-python script to read Nist json file and rss xml feed
+python script to read Nist and Cert feeds (json and xml file )